diveksharma/afterpay/README.md

 ```bash
   ./node_modules/.bin/cypress open
 ```
-And the choose the file swipe-select-test.js
+And then choose the file swipe-select-test.js